SAP-samples/teched2023-XP264/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/Singoutsapbuild.png" width="70%">

-2. Open the SCI Trail cockpit, either from your bookmark or from the BTP cockpit -> Instances and Subscriptions -> click on the Tile next to Cloud Identity Services
+2. Open the SCI Trail cockpit, either from your bookmark or from the BTP cockpit.
+In the BTP Cockpit navigate to  -> Instances and Subscriptions -> click on the Tile next to Cloud Identity Services

 <br><img src="/exercises/ex1/images/openSCItenant.png" width="70%">